pingcap/docs-dm/en/feature-online-ddl.md

 ![DM online-ddl](/media/dm-online-ddl.png)

-- The downstream TiDB does not need to create and replicate the ghost table, saving the storage space and internet transmission overhead;
+- The downstream TiDB does not need to create and replicate the ghost table, saving the storage space and network transmission overhead;
-- When you merge and migrate data from sharded tables, the RENAME operation is ignored for each sharded ghost tables to ensure the accuracy of the replication;
+- When you merge and migrate data from sharded tables, the RENAME operation is ignored for each sharded ghost tables to ensure the correctness of the replication;
-- Currently, one limitation for DM is that when you apply DDL operation to the downstream TiDB, other DMLs in this task are blocked until DDL operation is finished.
+- Currently, one limitation for DM is that DMLs in this task are blocked until DDL operation is finished when you apply DDL operation to the downstream TiDB.
 This limitation will be removed later.

 > **Note:**
 >